Vislor Turlough: Character history

 Turlough first appears in the serial Mawdryn Undead, where he is a student of retired Brigadier Lethbridge-Stewart.
-Turlough is an alien in exile, and after nearly dying in a car accident, is contacted by the malevolent Black Guardian, who offers to take him back to his home planet Trion if he kills the Doctor, which is an offer that Turlough accepts.
+Turlough is an alien in exile, and after nearly dying in a car accident, is contacted by the malevolent Black Guardian, who offers to take him back to his home planet if he kills the Fifth Doctor, which is an offer that Turlough accepts.
 At the end of the serial, Turlough asks to accompany the Doctor.
 Despite the suspicions of the Doctor's other companions, the Doctor lets Turlough join him and the others in the TARDIS.

 Turlough accompanies the Doctor but fails in his attempts on his life in Terminus, proving hesitant in his attempts to kill the Doctor.
 In the serial Enlightenment, Turlough joins in the race to obtain the titular "Enlightenment".
 He is given the choice to give the power from the Enlightenment to either the Doctor or the Black Guardian, and chooses the Doctor, freeing himself from the Black Guardian's pact.
 Turlough continues to accompany the Doctor following this point.

 Turlough makes his final appearance in the serial Planet of Fire, where it is revealed that Turlough is a junior ensign commander from the planet Trion.
 Following a civil war on his home planet, in which his mother was killed, Turlough's family were arrested as political prisoners.
 His father and younger brother Malkon were exiled to the planet Sarn while Turlough himself was exiled to Earth.
 Turlough discovers that political prisoners are no longer treated harshly on Trion, and decides to return home.
 Turlough makes a brief cameo in the following serial, The Caves of Androzani, where he appears as a hallucination encouraging the Doctor not to die.

+Turlough later appeared in a short episode released alongside the announcement of a Blu-ray boxset of Doctor Who season 21.
+In the episode, Turlough sends a distress signal to the Fifth Doctor and Tegan Jovanka requesting aid due to Trion being invaded by the Daleks.